Bachelor of Science in

 Industrial/Organizational Psychology

-Industrial/Organizational psychology contributes to an organization’s success by improving the performance, experience, job satisfaction, and occupational safety and health of the entire organization, as well as the overall health and well-being of its employees.
-At Embry-Riddle Aeronautical University, The Bachelor of Science in Industrial/Organizational (I/O) Psychology builds future leaders and scholars who work in every industry at every level, creating ‘science for a smarter workplace’.
+At Embry-Riddle Aeronautical University, the Bachelor of Science in Industrial-Organizational (I-O) Psychology builds future leaders and scholars who work in every industry at every level, creating science for a smarter workplace.

-I/O Psychologists study a wide variety of topics including motivation and training, group performance and effectiveness, occupational stress, personnel selection and assessment, industry-specific concerns, organizational behavior, and more.
+I-O psychologists study a wide variety of topics, including motivation and training, group performance and effectiveness, occupational stress, employee selection and assessment, industry-specific concerns, organizational behavior and more.

 DETAILS